hybtalented/jsdoc-template-vue/README.md

 # jsdoc-template-vue

-This is jsdoc template write by vue, the main UI part is base on [TUI JSDoc Template](https://www.npmjs.com/package/tui-jsdoc-template), and template renderer is rewrite by [Vue server renderer](https://www.npmjs.com/package/vue-server-render)
+This is jsdoc template write by vue, the main UI part is base on [TUI JSDoc Template](https://www.npmjs.com/package/tui-jsdoc-template), while use [Vue server renderer](https://www.npmjs.com/package/vue-server-render) as template render.

 ## INSTALL